kawf/kawf/chef/README.md

 * git clone from kawf repo
 * create kawf config/setup inc templates
 * fix PHP time for UTC
-* install composer for PHP
-* load AWS PHP SDK using composer
 * create MySQL user, database and grants
 * optionally, install AWS CLI and configure an AWS credentials profile on the system (for S3)
 * optionally, restore the current wayot backup from S3 to MySQL